MailTape/MailTape-v1/_posts/2017-04-23-Nathan-Fake.md

 _Nathan Fake_: **"**My favourite track off kaitlyn's "ears" lp. beautiful bubbly synths and voices.**"**

 ## Aphex Twin - xtal
-_MNDSGN_: **"**A bit obvious but a total fave of mine, one of the warmest and most gorgeous pieces of music ever made, I love listening to this kind of stuff all day on Sundays.**"**
+_Nathan Fake_: **"**A bit obvious but a total fave of mine, one of the warmest and most gorgeous pieces of music ever made, I love listening to this kind of stuff all day on Sundays.**"**

 # MailTape's Selection